 The best advice an artist teacher ever gave me was - "It's only a sheet of paper."

 Simple advice but sometimes hard to follow.
 We create a painting and we're proud of it; our mind saw it, our eyes guided our hands.
 Stroke after stroke we built it into our painting!
 But you know, sometimes we miss the mark; sometimes it doesn't excite us or others.
 The common reaction is to move onto something else.
 But before doing that we need to challenge ourselves to try again.
 There are always alternatives ways to compose to a painting.
 Think about what you'd see if you asked 10 artists to each paint a scene - you'd get 10 completely different interpretations!

 Try this - explore several alternative compositions by doing a series of thumb-nail sketches.
 Come up with a different plan - a new color palette or a different light source.
-Sketch it out; refine it and try, try again.
+Sketch it out; refine it and try it again.
+Each time we paint we learn.